 Los Angeles, California

-A 5-level (266,000 square foot), Los-Angles-based May Company California was the first shopping center structure built.
-Known colloquially as May's Crenshaw, the store was designed by Albert C. Martin, Samuel A. Marx, Noel Flint and Charles Shonne.
+A north land parcel was developed by May Company California, who built a 5-level (266,000 square foot) store.
+Known colloquially as May's Crenshaw, it was designed by Albert C. Martin, Samuel A. Marx, Noel Flint and Charles Shonne.
 An official dedication was held on October 10, 1947.

 Across the avenue was 5-level (220,000 square foot), Los Angeles-based The Broadway.
 This store, designed by Albert B. Gardner, opened on November 21, 1947.

-South of The Broadway was CRENSHAW CENTER, a ten-store strip complex that included Leeds Qualicraft Shoes, Lerner Shops, Children's Department Store and 2-level (48,000 square foot) F.W.
+South of The Broadway was CRENSHAW CENTER, a ten-store strip complex developed by Los Angeles' Trousdale Associates.
+Stores included Leeds Qualicraft Shoes, Lerner Shops, Children's Department Store and a 2-level (48,000 square foot) F.W.
 Woolworth 5 & 10.
-The south end of the strip was anchored by a (16,500 square foot) Owl-Rexall Drug.
+The south end was anchored by a (16,500 square foot) Owl-Rexall Drug.

 SANTA BARBARA PLAZA, a third store strip, ran along the south side of Santa Barbara Avenue.
 Security-First National Bank began business on December 12, 1947.
 A (45,000 square foot) Von's Market welcomed first shoppers on January 30, 1948.
 Barker Brothers Furniture opened its doors on November 27, 1948, with Sav-On Drugs being dedicated on April 2, 1949.